 Its strength is less prone to wear, dents, and scratches.
-However, no chestnut floor is completely resistant to such damages.
+However, no chestnut floor is completely resistant to such damage.

-To mitigate them, people place area rugs, carpets, pad the legs of furniture pieces, and trim pets’ nails.
+To mitigate them, people place area rugs and carpets, pad the legs of furniture pieces and trim pets’ nails.

 Sweet and horse chestnut wood is not very resistant to decay, making American chestnut wood a great choice for shingle design.